Betta Facts and FAQ: Betta Fish Care, Behavior and Tank Setup

 Why is my Betta flaring up at the glass of his tank?

 He sees his reflection and thinks it is another Betta fish!
 This may be comical, and to some extent good for the fish, but don’t let it go on for hours on end.
 Adjust the light near his tank so he doesn’t see himself.
+If he is always flaring up because he perceives another fish in the tank he will be under constant stress and prone to illness.

 How can I have two male Betta fish in the same tank?